When Poisonous Spiders Bite

 Recognizing poisonous spiders

-Widow spiders.
-There are 5 different species of widow spiders, including the "black widow," in the
+There are 5 different species of widow spiders, including the black widow, in the

-United States.
-Of these, only 3 are black, and only the black widow has the classic
+U.S. Of these, only 3 are black.
+And only the black widow has the classic reddish-orange

-poisonings.
-Black widows are not aggressive spiders unless they are provoked.
-They
+widows are not aggressive spiders unless they are provoked.
+They generally live in

-generally live in dark, quiet, undisturbed areas in and around a home like closets
+dark, quiet, undisturbed areas in and around a home such as closets and basements.

 If you are bitten by a black widow spider, the area of the bite may begin to swell